October 19, 2012

 Now, that scene-stealing, diamond-shaped "Shuttle Xing" sign can be yours, direct from the traffic control company behind its creation.

 As the shuttle Endeavour rolled for three days through the streets of L.A., from Los Angeles International Airport to the California Science Center, Oct.
-12-14, the millions who turned out to watch the museum-bound orbiter pass by photographed the winged spacecraft
+12-14, the millions who turned out to watch the museum-bound orbiter pass by photographed the winged spacecraft from every angle.

 Many also took notice — and snapshots — of the 4 by 4 foot (1.2 by 1.2 meters) custom aluminum road signs that were placed along the space shuttle's route.
 The reflective orange markers featured a black silhouette of the orbiter in profile and the words "Shuttle Xing," or "Shuttle Crossing."